Airstack-xyz/docs/guides/token-transfers.md

 # 💸 Token Transfers

-[Airstack](https://airstack.xyz) provides a [`TokenTransfers`](../api-references/api-reference/tokentransfers-api.md) API for you to fetch all ERC20/721/1155 token transfer data from either a user or multiple users on Ethereum, Base, Zora, and other [Airstack-supported chains](overview.md#supported-chains).
+[Airstack](https://airstack.xyz) provides a [`TokenTransfers`](../api-references/api-reference/tokentransfers-api.md) API for you to fetch all ERC20/721/1155 token transfer data from either a user or multiple users on Ethereum, Base, Degen Chain, and other [Airstack-supported chains](overview.md#supported-chains).

 ## Table Of Contents